Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 Point-to-Point Trajectory Planning refers to the process of generating smooth and coordinated paths for delta robots that involve moving from a starting point to a single target location.
-It focuses on determining the optimal trajectory that ensures precise and controlled movements of the robot’s EE or joints.
-By considering the geometric path, kinematic and dynamic constraints, and other factors, point-to-point trajectory plan- ning algorithms enable the seamless execution of movements from one specific location to another, enhancing the overall performance and accuracy of delta robots in industrial automa- tion settings

 #### 2.1.1 - 3-4-5 Interpolating Polynomial
 ------
 #### This one has a problem of unbounded jerk

 <ins>**Math:**</ins>